Cyber Security Cooperation Program - Funding Application Guide

 Communication of Results

 Results of the open call process will be communicated to applicants once the selection process is complete using the contact information provided in the application form.

 Section 6: Contact Information

-Please direct requests for assistance to the CSCP mailbox at CSCP-PCCS@ps-sp.gc.ca.
-Program Officers are available to provide advice on the eligibility of applicants, activities and expenses and to answer general questions.
+Please direct requests for assistance to the CSCP mailbox at CSCP-PCCS@ps-sp.gc.ca should you require guidance related to the eligibility of applicants, activities and expenses or have questions of a general nature.
 Please note that completed applications will not be reviewed prior to submission.